How to Select the Best Family Nurse Practitioner Exam Review in 2022

 As you answer these questions, consider the many options available to you along the spectrum of your investment of time and money, such as the following:

-- Live courses or “boot camps,” which offer peer-to-peer interaction and “force” you to make exam preparation a priority over a two- to four-day period.
-As a side benefit, you typically get to stay at a nice hotel with great food in a fun city.
+- Live courses or “boot camps,” which offer peer-to-peer interaction and “force” you to make exam preparation a priority over a two- to four-day period (when there’s not a global pandemic).
+As a side benefit, you get to focus on studying with little distraction.
 Check out FHEA, Barkley & Associates, or APEA courses.

 - Free Open Access to Medical Education, which offers quality content at no cost.
 As a side benefit, you can learn from your home, favorite coffee shop, or the beach on your time.
 Check out Foam4GP, which includes some topics relevant to FNPs.

 Picture yourself in each of these settings: Sitting at your desk, googling “bacterial meningitis” on your computer as you self-study.
-Or, booking flights, flying to a popular city, spending two to four days in a conference room with your peers and some big screens.
-Or, answering hundreds of curated questions from your smartphone between shifts or at a cafe.
+Or booking flights, flying to a popular city, spending two to four days in a conference room with your peers and some big screens (when there’s not a global pandemic).
+Or watching lectures online and reviewing questions during a live course.
+Or answering hundreds of curated questions from your smartphone between shifts or at a cafe.
 You might picture yourself in all three scenarios.
 You need to be ruthlessly honest with yourself about what is best for you as you consider these options.

 If you believe you still need a Qbank, read on.
-If not, you can save time and click to another FNP board review article on the web.
+If not, you can save time and click to another FNP exam review article on the web.

 Content, Content, Content